Alleged N3.3bn Fraud: EFCC Accuse Fayose Of Influencing Witness | Leadership Newspaper

 Alleged N3.3bn Fraud: EFCC Accuse Fayose Of Influencing Witness

-Justice Nicholas Oweibo will on November 28 decide whether or not to allow the Economic and Financial Crimes Commission (EFCC) to replace one of his witnesses, allegedly compromised by a former Governor of Ekiti State, Ayodele Fayose.
+Justice Nicholas Oweibo will, on November 28, 2019, decide whether or not to allow the Economic and Financial Crimes Commission (EFCC) to replace one of its witnesses, allegedly compromised by the former Governor of Ekiti State, Ayodele Fayose.

-Justice Oweibo fixed the date for ruling after the counsel to the EFCC, Rotimi Jacobs, accused Fayose of going behind to threaten and influencing one of the prosecution witnesses to charge his testimony.
+Oweibo fixed the date for ruling after the counsel to the EFCC, Rotimi Jacobs, accused Fayose of going behind to threaten and influence one of the prosecution witnesses to change his testimony.

-The lawyer claimed that the defendant went behind to meet and threaten the witness, Adewale Aladegbola, a bullion van driver with Zenith Bank, Ado-Ekiti branch.

-He submitted that as a result of the alleged threat and compromise, when Aladegbola appeared before Justice Mojisola Olatoregun, the former judge hearing the case, the witness turned around in his testimony to give a different evidence from what he wrote in his statement at the EFCC office during investigation.
+The counsel claimed the defendant went behind to meet and threaten the witness, Adewale Aladegbola, a bullion van driver with Zenith Bank, Ado-Ekiti branch, alleging the witness turned around in his testimony to give a different evidence from what he wrote in his statement at the EFCC office during investigation as a result of the alleged threat and compromise.

-Jacobs said, “It is only in our country that this type of things happen; the witness before Olatoregun J., was compromised by this defendant,” Jacob said.
+“It is only in our country that this type of thing happens; the witness before Olatoregun was compromised by this defendant,” Jacob said.

-He accused Fayose of attempting to pervert the course of justice, saying, “If not because of my intervention, this defendant would have been facing another charge.”
+He accused Fayose of attempting to pervert the course of justice, saying the defendant would have been facing another charge if not for his intervention.

-But Fayose’s lawyers, Ola Olanipekun (SAN) and Olalekan Ojo (SAN), had earlier opposed the attempt to replace Aladegbola with Johnson Abidakun, who is the Head of Operations, Zenith Bank, Ado-Ekiti branch.
+But Fayose’s lawyers, Ola Olanipekun (SAN) and Olalekan Ojo (SAN), had earlier opposed the attempt to replace Aladegbola with Johnson Abidakun, the head of operations, Zenith Bank, Ado-Ekiti branch.

 They had argued that the prosecution did not have the liberty to change a witness just because such a witness failed to give evidence favourable to them.